Ramgarh subdivision: Coal mining

 As of 2021, four operational areas of Central Coalfields Limited were located partially in this subdivision: Barka Sayal Area, Argada Area, Kuju Area, and Hazaribagh Area.
 The Rajrappa Area of CCL is presently wholly in Ramgarh district but an extension is planned into Bokaro district.

 In Ramgarh district, "Coal mining and coal-dependent industries contribute about 40 per cent of the district’s GDP.
 Moreover, one-fourth of the households depend directly on the coal industry for income, most of them being informal workers."
 However, while "overall, coal mining is a profitable industry.
-But almost 70 per cent of mines of Coal India Limited, India's largest coal producer, are running into losses, raising questions about the future of the coal industry."According to experts, India has to phase out coal-based power plants within the next 25 to 30 years.
-In Ramgarh district, which is a top coal-producing area, half of the coalmines have been shut down/ closed, and among those being operated two-thirds are unprofitable.
+But almost 70 per cent of mines of Coal India Limited, India's largest coal producer, are running into losses, raising questions about the future of the coal industry."
+According to experts, India has to phase out coal-based power plants within the next 25 to 30 years.
+In Ramgarh district, which is a top coal-producing area, half of the coalmines have shut down/ closed, and among those being operated two-thirds are unprofitable.